ShriyaShankar/Ward-Index/README.md

    - Data obtained from ReapBenefit, Janaagraha and Twitter.

-   - Implemented using Python, using the Naive Bayes Classifier and Random Forest Regressor.
+   - Implemented using Python, using the Linear Kernel SVC Classifier and Random Forest Regressor.

 ### Run
 - Clone the repository